Sjofartsdirektoratet/docs/content/rest-api/ecertificate_service.md

       ]
     }
   },
-  "INSURER": {
+  "INSURER": { // Required information about the insurance company
-    "NAME": "GARD", // Name of the insurance company "ADDRESS": "Veien 1, 1234 Oslo, Norway" // The address of the insurance company where the certificate is issued },
+    "NAME": "", // Name of the insurance company. e.g. GARD, SKULD "ADDRESS": "Veien 1, 1234 Oslo, Norway" // The address of the insurance company where the certificate is issued },
   "NotificationEmailAddresses": [ // List of emails who will receive the issued certificate